 Ambitious Cutting-Edge Research

-Since 2006 Germany has developed a particular innovation tool in the form of its interdepartmental High-Tech Strategy.
-Since then, High-Tech Strategy research projects have prompted a raft of innovations Innovations In 2016, company spending on research and development rose to 62.8 billion Euros.
-The automotive industry accounts for a large share of these investements.
-Read more › – from energy-saving LED bulbs to a tissue-engineered heart valve.
-The High-Tech Strategy initially had the market potential of specific fields of technology in its sights, whereas since 2010 it has been focusing on society’s need for solutions that are fit for the future, and their realisation.
-With the High-Tech Strategy 2025, which was agreed in 2018, seven focal areas are brought to the fore: health and care, sustainability, climate protection and energy, mobility, town and country, security, and business and work 4.0.
-Elements of the strategy already implemented include the foundation of the Federal Agency for Disruptive Innovation (SPRIND) in Leipzig and the introduction of tax incentives for research funding, particularly for small and medium-sized enterprises.
-The specific goals of the High-Tech Strategy 2025 include the fight against cancer, reducing plastic in the environment, and a largely greenhouse-gas-neutral industrial sector.
+In 2006 Germany developed a unique tool in the form of its High-Tech Strategy.
+Since then, High-Tech Strategy research projects have prompted a raft of innovations – from energy-saving LED bulbs to a tissue-engineered heart valve.
+The High-Tech Strategy 2025 was adopted in 2018 and focuses on seven priority areas: health and care, sustainability, climate protection and energy, mobility, town and country, security, and business and work 4.0.
+The specific goals of the High-Tech Strategy 2025 include the fight against cancer, reducing plastic in the environment, and advancing greenhouse gas neutrality in the industrial sector.